Japandi TV Unit - Serenity & Functionality

 Does a black TV cabinet also fit Japandi?

-A completely black TV cabinet is less typically Japandi — that style embraces warmth.
-But a combination of dark wood or matte black metal with warm wood (like Rift Metal) works excellently as a contrast.
+A completely black TV cabinet is less typical Japandi — that style embraces warmth.
+But a combination of dark wood or matte black metal with warm wood (like Rift Metal) works excellent as a contrast.

 How wide should a Japandi TV cabinet be?

 As a rule of thumb: the TV cabinet can be slightly wider than the TV — ideally 1.5 times the screen width.
-For a 55-inch TV (approx. 122 cm wide), a cabinet of 160-180 cm is nicely proportionate.
+For a 55-inch TV (approx. 122 cm wide), a 160-180 cm cabinet is nicely proportioned.

-Contact us via our contact form — we are happy to help with different sizes or specific wishes for your Japandi interior.
+Please contact us via our contact form — we are happy to discuss custom sizes or specific wishes for your Japandi interior.

 Find your Japandi TV cabinet

-View the full range — from mango wood to oak and metal.
+View the full assortment — from mango wood to oak and metal.

 View all TV cabinets